The organization seen as a social

 The systems

-interaction is highly superior to the outcome which would be obtained
+superior to the outcome which would be obtained if each component

-if each component acted in an isolated and autonomous way.
-A clear
+acted in an isolated and autonomous way.
+A clear example would be

-example would be that the result obtained by the different organs
+that the result obtained by the different organs of the digestive

-of the digestive apparatus (liver, vesicle, stomach, etc.) working
+apparatus (liver, vesicle, stomach, etc.) working in a harmonically

-in a harmonically coordinated way is the DIGESTION.
-A goal which can
+coordinated way is the DIGESTION.
+A goal which can be only obtained

 Taking these concepts to the field of the Behavior, we can also focus